imgix/gatsby/packages/gatsby-source-url/README.md

 For security and diagnostic purposes, we tag all requests with the language and version of library used to generate the URL.

-To disable this, set `disableLibraryParam` to `false` in the plugin configuration options.
+To disable this, set `disableIxlibParam` to `true` in the plugin configuration options.

 ```js
 // gatsby-config.js